garymm/remote-pbcopy/README.md

 ## How about `pbpaste`?

-Currently iTerm2 does not allow OSC 52 read access for security reasons.
+Currently most terminals do not allow OSC 52 read access for security reasons.
 But we can just use command+V key to paste content from clipboard.

 If you want to save the content of clipboard to a remote file, try this: